-Chromate conversion coatings are also called chemical film coatings, or Alodine or Irridite (tradenames) coatings.
+Chromate conversion coatings are also called chemical film coatings, or Alodine or Irridite (trade names) coatings.
 They produce a very thin protective coating.
 Used mainly on aluminum or aluminum alloys, chemical conversion coating provides a protective layer against corrosion and can be used as a primer for paint.
 Extra benefits accrue when the coating is sealed.
-This coating can be used for protection when low electrical resistance is needed.
+This coating can be used for protection at the same time when low electrical resistance is needed.

 Features of Chemical Conversion Coating:

 - Provides corrosion resistance on aluminum sheet, extrusions, forgings and aluminum sand or die-castings.

 - When specified, provides nearly zero electrical resistance.

 - Prolongs shelf life and resists staining and fingerprinting.